Available on back-order

 There are also two RSA ports with electrical contacts for dedicated accessories, and each port has a NATO mount for quick release attachment of these optional accessories.
 One RSA port is provided on the left and one on the right side of the gimbal.
 Supported accessories include a focus wheel, a twist-grip dual handle, and a universal mount for efficiently attaching the gimbal to a car, jib, or slider.

 The companion iOS/Android Ronin app offers many creative features in addition to standard time-lapse and panorama functions.
 Time Tunnel combines roll motion with hyperlapse to “twist” space and time.
 Track allows you to create a repeatable camera movement path for a tightly choreographed shot.
 Force Mobile makes the gimbal follow your smartphone’s movements.
-Force Mobile can also be achieved with enhanced responsiveness when you use the included RavenEye transmission system.
-When you use the RavenEye, you can also display a live view of your subjects on the touchscreen when using the RavenEye’s ActiveTrack feature.
+Force Mobile can also be achieved with enhanced responsiveness when you use the optional DJI RavenEye 1080p transmission system.
+As mentioned, many of these features can be accessed from the touchscreen LCD of the RS 2.
+When you use the optional RavenEye system, you can also display a live view of your subjects on the touchscreen when using the RavenEye’s ActiveTrack feature.